InterCoML/homepage/_news/wg2kickoff.md

 </p>
 <p>
   Below you find the program of the workshop, information on how to participate and some files related to the meeting.
+  For the abstracts of the presentations, please klick on the small arrows in the table below.
 </p>

 <h4>Program</h4>